aishauca/Final-Java-FX-Project/README.md

 This project uses a number of libraries:

 FontAwesome - Icons
 CalendarFX - sophisticated calendar views based on JavaFX.
-**You can also check out a Java Swing version if you are interested or Watch the full video here. **